Pied crow: Identification

-In southern Africa the range overlaps with the white-necked raven.

-The pied crow is slightly smaller and has a white chest and belly with a black, more delicate beak compared to the black chest and belly of the larger white-necked raven which also has a white tipped and weightier beak.
+In southern Africa, its range overlaps with the white-necked raven.
+The pied crow is slightly smaller and has a white chest and belly with a black, more delicate beak compared to the black chest and belly of the larger white-necked raven, which also has a white-tipped and weightier beak.

 It is larger than the black crow.

 Voice

-The voice is often described as a harsh "ar-ar-ar-ar" or "karh-karh-karh".
+The voice is often described as a harsh ar-ar-ar-ar or karh-karh-karh.

 Taxonomy

 The pied crow was first described in 1776 by Statius Muller.
 Its specific name is the Latin adjective albus, meaning "white".

-The Maasai people call it Ol-korrok from the sound of its call.
-It is considered annoying but not a bird of ill-omen.
+The Maasai people call it ol-korrok from the sound of its call.
+It is considered annoying, but not a bird of ill omen.

 Distribution and habitat

-This species, Africa's most widespread member of the genus Corvus, occurs from Sub-Saharan Africa, specifically Nigeria, Ghana, Senegal, Sudan, Somalia Eritrea, Zambia and Zimbabwe down to the Cape of Good Hope and on the large island of Madagascar, the Comoros islands, Aldabra, Assumption Island, Cosmoledo, Astove Island, Zanzibar, Pemba and Fernando Po.
+This species, Africa's most widespread member of the genus Corvus, occurs from sub-Saharan Africa, specifically Nigeria, Ghana, Senegal, Sudan, Somalia, Eritrea, Zambia, Botswana, Mozambique and Zimbabwe, South Africa and on the large island of Madagascar, the Comoros Islands, Aldabra, Assumption Island, Cosmoledo, Astove Island, Zanzibar, Pemba, and Fernando Po.
 It inhabits mainly open country with villages and towns nearby.
 It does not occur in the equatorial rainforest region.
 It is rarely seen very far from human habitation, though it is not as tied to the urban way of life as the house crow (Corvus splendens) of Asia, and may be encountered far from human habitation in Eritrea.

 Behaviour

-Pied crows are generally encountered in pairs or small groups, although an abundant source of food may bring large numbers of birds.
+Pied crows are generally encountered in pairs or small groups, although an abundant source of food may bring together large numbers of birds.
 The species behaves in a similar manner to the hooded and carrion crows.
-In Dakar, birds have been observed mobbing passing ospreys and snake eagles but avoiding black kites.
+In Dakar, birds have been observed mobbing passing ospreys and snake eagles, but avoiding black kites.

 Diet

-All of its food is obtained from the ground, trees, etc. including injured wildlife such as insects and other small invertebrates, small reptiles, small mammals, young birds and eggs, grain, peanuts, carrion and any scraps of human food and fruit.
-It has been recorded killing and eating roosting Fruit Bats and is frequently seen (sometimes in huge numbers) scavenging around slaughterhouses.
+All of its food is obtained from the ground, trees, etc., including injured wildlife such as insects and other small invertebrates, small reptiles, small mammals, young birds and eggs, grain, peanuts, carrion, and any scraps of human food and fruit.
+It has been recorded killing and eating roosting fruit bats, and is frequently seen (sometimes in huge numbers) scavenging around slaughterhouses.